MohitGoel92/Microsoft-Excel/README.md

 In the Page Layout tab within the Page Setup category, we have an option called Print Area.
 Setting the print area will print out only that area of a worksheet.
 This can also be performed by highlighting the cells and selecting the Print Active Sheets options within the print settings.

+## Working with Excel Templates

+Templates allow us to reuse structures (tables, charts, formulas .. etc) which enables us to efficiently perform preset/standardised tasks.
+A realistic applicastion of this is sending across reports and dashboard to clients which are standard and